Types of Hernias We Treat

 Do you have pain in your abdomen or groin?
 Does it hurt when you cough, strain or exercise?

 Then you might be one of the millions of Americans with a hernia.
 And though some people live with the pain for years, unfortunately, hernias don’t go away on their own.

-At Memorial Hospital Pembroke, our specialized hernia program treats all types of hernias.
+At Memorial Healthcare System, our specialized hernia program treats all types of hernias.
 We also offer abdominal wall reconstruction, which you may need if you have a large hernia removed.

 What Is a Hernia?

 A hernia occurs when an internal organ pushes through the muscle or other tissue that surrounds it.
 They’re most common in the:

 - Abdominal area

 - Upper thigh